 - 1) Proposals focusing on a theme that is not otherwise covered by higher ranked proposals will be considered to have the highest priority. - 2) The ex aequo proposals within the same topic will be prioritised according to the scores they have been awarded for the award criterion 'Relevance'.
 When these scores are equal, priority will be based on their scores for the criterion 'Impact'.
 When these scores are equal, priority will be based on their scores for the criterion 'Implementation'. - 3) If this does not allow to determine the priority, a further prioritisation can be done by considering the overall proposal portfolio and the creation of positive synergies between proposals, or other factors related to the objectives of the call.
-These factors will be documented in the panel report. - 4) After that, the remainder of the available call budget will be used to fund projects across the different topics in order to ensure a balanced spread of the geographical and thematic coverage and while respecting to the maximum possible extent the order of merit based on the evaluation of the award criteria.
+These factors will be documented in the panel report.

-12 See Article 141 EU Financial Regulation 2018/1046.
+See Article 143 EU Financial Regulation 2024/2509.